alterNERDtive/VoiceAttack-profiles/docs/installing.md

 Make sure you have plugin support enabled:

 1. Go to VoiceAttack settings. ![[VoiceAttack-settings.png]]
-1. Check “enable plugin support” ![[VoiceAttack-settings-plugin-support.png]]
+1. Check “enable plugin support”. ![[VoiceAttack-settings-plugin-support.png]]

 While you are there, you might also want to enable the automatic update checks.